ShadhaMariyam/A-Transfer-Learning-Approach-For-Restaurant-Review-Using-Facial-Emotions/README.md

 the food and hospitality industry.
 This paper presents a novel approach to restaurant review systems using deep learning to analyze facial emotions.
-By using facial emotion recognition, our system offers a comprehensive method to assess customer satisfaction and review quality.The proposed system utilizes a deep learning framework to detect and interpret facial expressions from video or image data captured during dining experiences.
+By using facial emotion recognition, our system offers a comprehensive method to assess customer satisfaction and review quality.The proposed system utilizes a deep learning framework to detect and interpret facial expressions from video or image data captured during dining experiences.
 This data is processed to identify emotional states.
 Our deep